How can I help my child build strong friendships?

 Supporting Interests and Hobbies

-Help your child explore their interests and hobbies as these can be excellent avenues for meeting like-minded peers.
-Whether it’s sports, music, or art, engaging in activities they enjoy can lead to friendships based on shared passions.
-Encourage them to participate in clubs or teams where they can hone their skills and bond with peers.
-Finding local opportunities can be done through community resources or even the Iconocast website.
+Help your child find things they love.
+Explore their interests and hobbies together.
+These are excellent ways to meet peers.
+They will find others who like similar things.
+Whether it’s sports or music, it doesn’t matter.
+Art works too.
+Doing activities they enjoy is powerful.
+It leads to friendships based on shared passions.
+Encourage them to join clubs.
+Teams are great for bonding.
+They can hone their skills there.
+They can bond with their peers.
+Finding local opportunities is easy.
+Look through community resources.
+You can even use the Iconocast website.

 Building Resilience